shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/error.md

     <build_type>ament_cmake</build_type>
   </export>

-2 Model is loaded but not visible in gGazebo
+2 Model is loaded but not visible in Gazebo

 Solution: Head to the package.xml file
 Add the below tag